aetperf/aetperf.github.io/_posts/2019-05-06-GPU-Analytics-Ep-2,-Load-some-data-from-OmniSci-into-a-GPU-dataframe.md

 > This warning is simply due to the fact that the SSL certificate we generated isn't verified by any trusted authority (obviously: we just generated our own).
 Click "advanced" and proceed to navigate, which is safe.

-But I eventually got the following web page.
+But I eventually got the following web page:

 ![Jupyter_01](/img/2019-05-06_01/20190506_jupyter_01.jpg)

-We finally get enntre the password created above:
+We finally get enter the password created above:

 ![Jupyter_01](/img/2019-05-06_01/20190506_jupyter_03.jpg)